 To give you a quick overview, it used to be that permanent employees would resign from their jobs only to return a few days later as a limited company contractor.
 This meant that they would be able to benefit from the tax saving prospects that come with limited company ownership, despite not experiencing any increased level of risk.

 The nature of a contractor’s work is temporary and they don’t have the same rights as permanent employees, like sick and holiday pay, so it is only fair that they get some form of tax relief.
 The government saw fit to take action on permanent employees disguising themselves as self-employed and that is why in April 2000 they brought into effect a piece of legislation to prevent this.

-IR35 is complex by nature and the smallest details in your contract could see you being caught by the legislation.
-This is why it is essential that you get a professional to analyse your contract carefully to let you know whether or not you will be caught by IR35.
+IR35 is complex by nature and the smallest details in your contract or working practices could see you being caught by the legislation.
+This is why it is essential that you get a professional to complete an IR35 assessment to let you know whether or not you will be caught by IR35.

 Determining if you are inside or outside of IR35

 If your contract is caught by IR35, the popular term used is ‘inside IR35’ whereas if it isn’t caught you are considered to be ‘outside.’